sermon: What Is the Work of God Now? (Part Two)

 The first point we examined in that sermon was that the ministry is entirely responsible.
 I think I showed you clearly, in Matthew 25, Jesus prophesied that just before His coming that the whole church would go to sleep.
 That parable also shows that only one-half of the virgins had sufficient oil.

-He said fifteen times in that sermon - "WAKE UP!"
-Do you think that he didn't understand that the church was going to sleep under his leadership?
+He said fifteen times in that sermon, "WAKE UP!"
+Do you think that he did not understand that the church was going to sleep under his leadership?
 He most surely did.
 He was never able to wake everybody up, but he knew that something was afoot in the church that was not good.
 At the end of the sermon, he gave a very heart-wrenching appeal to all the people to repent, to get themselves back to God.
 It was only six months later that the church was attacked by the State of California.
 We never really did come out of our lethargy.
-We were "off the track" and we were "bumping down the ties", right up to Mr. Armstrong's death.
+We were "off the track" and we were "bumping down the ties," right up to Mr. Armstrong's death.

 The important instruction for us here is this establishes God's pattern, so we will understand the point at which He scatters.
 When there is no soundness in the body, He scatters.

 The second point touched on Satan being the real cause.
 The real issue here is a lack of understanding of God's sovereignty.
 Satan is nothing more than a dupe in God's hands.
 He can do nothing more than God permits.
 Interpretation: God scattered the church.

 Now let us go back to the book of Hebrews.